-Erin E. Castellan lives in Asheville, North Carolina.
+Erin E. Castellan lives in Western North Carolina.
 She creates colorful, painterly collages using hand-embroidery, knitting, crochet, and various found and painted fabrics.
 Erin fully embraces thread and other textile materials as her “paint” and enjoys the expressive range these tactile materials can offer.

 Erin’s embroidered paintings have been exhibited at galleries and museums across the United States, including Blue Spiral 1 in Asheville, the William King Museum in Abingdon, Virginia, and the State Museum of Pennsylvania.
 Recently her work was selected to appear in New American Paintings, No. 118.